sagecodes/intro-to-javascript-part2/README.md

 Technically they do get hoisted, but are caught is something called the *temporal dead zone*(a period between entering scope and being declared where they cannot be accessed).
 Read more about that [here]( https://stackoverflow.com/questions/31219420/are-variables-declared-with-let-or-const-not-hoisted-in-es6).

+In short.
+Declare your variables at the top to avoid hoisting errors.

 ### Function Hoisting in action!

-Similar to variables, functions also have get hoisted.
+Similar to variables, functions also get hoisted.

 Lets see how it behaves with a Declaration function:

 ```
 add(2, 3)

 function add(a, b) {
   return a + b
 }

 add(2, 3)

 ```